 Here are 33 Most Interesting Facts About India:

-1. Varanasi - One of The Oldest Inhabited Places of the World
+1. 5000 years old, Varanasi is One of The Oldest Inhabited Places in the World

-Situated on the banks of river Ganges and represented in the Parliament by the country's PM Narendra Modi, the holy city of Benares is at least 3000 years old.
+Situated on the banks of river Ganges and represented in the Parliament by the country's PM Narendra Modi, the holy city of Banaras or Varanasi is at least 3000 years old.
 According to Hindu Mythology, Lord Shiva found this city 5000 years ago.

 A 4-hour drive from Aurangabad and doubling as Maharashtra's best-kept secret, this lake was formed by a plummeting meteor about 52,000 years ago.
 Travel enthusiasts must not miss this astronomical marvel and the temples around it.